alexanmtz/horizon-analytics/chainlit.md

 - **Python + Pandas** for data inspection and transformation
 - **OpenAI models** for reasoning and hypothesis generation
 - **External APIs** (e.g., holiday datasets) for contextual enrichment

-This setup makes it easy to iterate on the core idea of **AI-guided analytics exploration**.

 ---